The symplectic isotopy problem for rational cuspidal curves: Unicuspidal curves with one Newton pair

 \subsection{The homological embeddings}

-In this subsection, we will apply McDuff's theorem to each of the caps of the previous subsection.
-In order to shorten up the statements in this section, the $+1$-sphere in each of the configurations will always \emph{implicitly} be identified with a line in a blow-up of $\cptwo$, and correspondingly its homology class will be identified with $h$.
+In this subsection, we will apply McDuff's theorem to each of the resolutions of the previous subsection.
+In order to shorten up the statements in this section, using Theorem~\ref{thm:mcduff} we will \emph{implicitly} identify the $(+1)$-sphere in each of the configurations with a line in a blow-up of $\cptwo$, and correspondingly its homology class will be identified with $h$.
+We work with a standard basis for $H_2(\cptwo\#_N\cptwobar)=\langle h, e_1,\dots, e_N\rangle$.

 We start with the configuration $\Ac_p$, corresponding to curves with a singularity of type $(p,p+1)$.

 \begin{lemma} In the configuration $\Ac_p$ of Figure~\ref{f:Ap}, the homology classes of the curves in the chain which excludes the $(-p-1)$-sphere are: